vilgacx/postxd/README.md

 ## Setup & Usage
 - Install all libraries from `requirements.txt` using `pip install -r requirements.txt`.
-- Then you can use it by typing `python3 ptxd.py <file-type-for-post>`.
+- Then you can use it by typing `python3 ptxd.py <post-url>`.
-- Then It will ask for Post link so just past the link.

 - If Linux user, do these steps to make gloably it accessible:
 1. `chmod+x ptxd.py`
 2. `sudo cp ptxd.py /usr/bin`
-3. Then you can use it by typing `ptxd.py <file-type-for-post>` & accses it globally.
+3. Then you can use it by typing `ptxd.py <post-url>` & accses it globally.

 # NOTE : Currently It only supports Reddit & Instagram posts.